Merging stellar-mass binary black holes: Formation scenarios

-The prospects for these dynamically formed merging binary black holes in globular clusters and young massive stellar clusters have been explored through a series of analytical estimates and numerical experiments by \citet{Sigurdsson:1993,Kulkarni:1993,PZwart:2000,OLeary:2006,Banerjee:2010,Downing:2011,Morscher:2015,Mapelli:2016,Rodriguez:2016} and others. \citet{OLeary:2008} \citep[but see][]{Tsang:2013} and \citet{AntoniniPerets:2012} explored dynamical formation in galactic nuclei with a massive black hole, while \citet{MillerLauburg:2008} and \citet{AntoniniRasio:2016} argued that galactic nuclei without a massive black hole are a favored site for dynamical formation, in part because the high escape velocity makes merger products more likely to be retained. \citet{Bartos:2016} and \citet{Stone:2016} have described the role that an accretion disk in an active galactic nucleus could play in enhancing the rate of binary black hole mergers.
+The prospects for these dynamically formed merging binary black holes in globular clusters and young massive stellar clusters have been explored through a series of analytical estimates and numerical experiments by \cite{Sigurdsson:1993,Kulkarni:1993,PZwart:2000,OLeary:2006,Banerjee:2010,Downing:2011,Morscher:2015,Rodriguez:2016,Askar:2016,Park:2017,FragioneKocsis:2018,Mapelli:2020} and others. \citet{OLeary:2008} \citep[but see][]{Tsang:2013} and \citet{AntoniniPerets:2012} explored dynamical formation in galactic nuclei with a massive black hole (see section \ref{ecc} for a discussion of capture through gravitation-wave emission), while \citet{MillerLauburg:2008} and \citet{AntoniniRasio:2016} argued that galactic nuclei without a massive black hole are a favoured site for dynamical formation.